Car Crash Cook-a-long

 Quote of the day from Tony:

-Car crash cook-a-long written by Erica Husain, Day True’s better life consultant.
+Car crash cook-a-long, witnessed and written by Erica Husain, Day True’s better life consultant.

 Day True are available for design consultations and advice, please feel free to get in touch on 0207 788 9229 or email on firstname.lastname@example.org and please follow us on the usual social media channels, we would love to hear from you.